davidmalcolm/2016-cauldron-talk/source/index.rst

 * Exercises the host code; aborts and fails the build if anything goes wrong.

-* Trivial to hack out the test suite if a test if failing on a particular host.
+* Trivial to hack out the test suite if a test is failing on a particular host.

 * Good for our modularization efforts